 - 2 egg yolks

-- 1 cup lemon juice bottled is fine
+- 1 cup lemon juice (fresh is best, but bottled is fine)

 For the crust:

 - Preheat the oven to 350°F. Combine the graham cracker crumbs, butter, and sugar in a medium bowl.
 Press the mixture into the bottom of a 9x13 glass baking dish that has been lightly sprayed with nonstick cooking spray.
-Bake for 12 to 15 minutes or until just bubbly.
+Bake for 10 minutes or until just golden.
 Cool completely.

 - Mix the cream cheese, powdered sugar, and 1 container of the whipped topping until combined.
 Spread it over the cooled crust.